David J. Jecmen, Ph.D.

-After receiving his Master's and Doctoral degrees in Counseling Psychology from the Ohio State University, Dr. Jecmen worked for group practices in Atlanta, Georgia and Scottsdale, Arizona.
-He owned and operated a solo, independent practice in Scottsdale for several years, and in November, 2003, he opened a partnership practice, Sanctuary: A Healing Place, LLC, with his wife Dorothy Jecmen, LPC.
+After receiving his Master’s and Doctoral degrees in Counseling Psychology from The Ohio State University, Dr. Jecmen worked as a counselor for group practices in Atlanta, Georgia and Scottsdale, Arizona.
+He has owned and operated Sanctuary: A Healing Place as a solo, independent practice and/or a partnership practice since 1997.
+Dr. Jecmen lives in Flagstaff, Arizona and works in office locations in both Flagstaff and Scottsdale, Arizona.